contentstack/contentstack-angular-starter/README.md

 # Build a Starter Website with Angular and Contentstack

-Contentstack is a headless CMS with an API-first approach that puts content at the centre.
+About Contentstack: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.

-Angular is an application design framework and development platform for creating efficient and sophisticated single-page apps.
+About this project: Angular is an application design framework and development platform for creating efficient and sophisticated single-page apps.